Skip to content

 Like many European people, I grew up with the Duck clan (and other classic Disney comics), and those stories were and still are popular in Europe.
 It was one of those things that most households had, with Asterix and Tintin.

-If those comics seem to not have the same iconic status in the US as in Europe, readers can at least now enjoy all of Carl Barks’ amazing Duck work with the ongoing collection The Complete Carl Barks Disney Library by publisher Fantagraphics.
+If those comic books seem to not have the same iconic status in the US as in Europe, readers can at least now enjoy all of Carl Barks’ amazing Duck comics with the ongoing collection The Complete Carl Barks Disney Library by publisher Fantagraphics.
 It’s an amazing way to read Donald Duck, Uncle Scrooge, Huey, Dewey, and Louie’s adventures.

 Read More »Donald Duck and Uncle Scrooge by Carl Barks, A Duck Comics Reading Order Guide